barryw/terraform-aws-rds-asg/README.md

 You can use this for dev/qa/staging environments that you scale down to 0 nodes in off-hours/weekends.
 This would allow you to automatically stop the associated RDS resource when your dev/qa/staging AutoScaling Group scaled down to 0 nodes, and start it when the group scaled up > 0 EC2 instances.

-This module is very similar to this one, but doesn't require you to create an associated schedule for your RDS resource: https://github.com/barryw/terraform-aws-rds-scheduler
+This module is very similar to another one I wrote, but doesn't require you to create an associated schedule for your RDS resource: https://github.com/barryw/terraform-aws-rds-scheduler

 The primary motivation is to be able to control costs for non-critical environments.
+Please do NOT use this on your production RDS!
+You can use the `skip_execution` variable to filter out environments that you don't want this to run in.

 #### Usage